 Now that we've covered the three main ad formats, let's dig into a sampling of the wide variety of post types you can use.

 Video ads appear fairly large in the user’s New Feed and offer more engaging content than static posts.
-And with 8 billion videos being watched on Facebook every day, it serves as an interesting -- and potentially profitable -- ad type for marketers to try out.
+And with billions of videos being watched on Facebook every day, it serves as an interesting -- and potentially profitable -- ad type for marketers to try out.

 Need some inspiration?
 Check out this example from Key Jewlers below: